SugarCRM vs. Salesforce: 5 Reasons Why You Should Choose Sugar Sell

 SugarCRM offers its subscribers an omnichannel customer relations management experience.
 It has a convenient mobile app, so representatives can work on smartphones and tablets as well as laptop or desktop computers.
 To put it simply: Sugar Sell makes work-from-home arrangements function smarter and more easily than Salesforce.

-Sugar also works beautifully with a range of other integrations, including Slack, Microsoft Outlook, social media channels like Twitter and LinkedIn, telephony apps, Cisco WebEx, GoToMeeting, and Dun & Bradstreet customer insights.
+Sugar also works beautifully with a range of other integration capabilities, including Slack, Microsoft Outlook, social media channels like Twitter and LinkedIn, telephony apps, Cisco WebEx, GoToMeeting, and Dun & Bradstreet customer insights.
 Meanwhile, financial data streams effortlessly into Sage Intacct and QuickBooks.

 It doesn’t end there: Sugar has an open API and an SDK, so you can extend its user interface with your business’s own bespoke programs.